Questions? Find answers below on a range of topics.

 Through the MDAdvantage Risk Management Incentive Plan, premium discounts are available to physicians who participate in risk management activities and utilize certain risk-reducing office systems.

 If you have a broker, you can request that he or she obtain a quote from MDAdvantage.
-If you do not have a broker, you may contact our Policyholder Services Department directly at 888-219-9013.
+If you do not have a broker, contact our Policyholder Services Department directly at 888-355-5551.

-As a medical liability insurance company that strives to meet the unique needs of physicians and their practice, MDAdvantage offers Supreme Advantage® claims-made coverages.
-They are automatically provided as one endorsement to each physician's medical professional liability policy providing a combined single limit of $50,000 (subject to policy terms and conditions), and include Employment Practices Liability Insurance (EPLI), Privacy and Data Security Insurance (PDSI) and Medical Practice Administration Insurance (MPAI).
+As a medical liability insurance company that strives to meet the unique needs of physicians and their practices, MDAdvantage offers its insureds additional protection through our Supreme Advantage coverage.
+This coverage is automatically provided as one endorsement to each physician’s existing medical professional liability policy providing a combined single limit of $50,000 (subject to policy terms and conditions), and includes Employment Practices Liability Insurance (EPLI), Privacy and Data Security Insurance (PDSI) and Medical Practice Administration Insurance (MPAI).

 Physicians, along with members of their office staff, should be continuously on guard for signs that a professional liability claim is being considered by a patient or a representative of the patient.
 The following events may trigger an “alert” that a potential claim is being developed: